mathis-dchr/Graph3Count/README.md

 ### Data
 >- Language: JSON
->- File: `data.json`
+>- File: `intent.yaml`, `data.json`

+The `intent.yaml` file allows you to record the list of participants and the expenses between participants (see the `intent.template.yaml` file for the structure).
+It is the entry point between the user and the project.

-The `data.json` file stores the graph's adjacency matrix and the names of the people.
+The `data.json` file stores the graph's adjacency matrix and the names of the people (see the `data.template.json` file for the structure).
 This file is used both by the backend for resolution and by the frontend to display the graph associated with this matrix.

 Matrix structure:
 ```